PythonScanClient/PyScanClient/doc/getting_started.rst

 Alignment Scan
 --------------

-One fairly common beamline procedure is the alignment.
+One fairly common beamline procedure is an alignment.
 For example, a slit or sample is moved across a range of positions, the intensity of a signal is noted at each position, and we try to locate the maximum of that signal.